Stop The Scroll: 10 Principles for Creating Thumb-Stopping Ads

 If it’s going to take multiple impressions across ads and content in order to win audiences and drive action, then it’s far more fruitful that those audiences are being exposed to and becoming familiar with your brand or product in those first two seconds of your ad.

-Leading with a product is similarly effective for those brands that are visually driven as users targeted due to their interest in products driven by style or aesthetic will be more likely to immediately respond to a well-designed product and have better product recall in the future as they are driven down-funnel.
+Leading with a product is similarly effective for those brands that are visually driven.
+Users with an interest in products driven by style or aesthetic will be more likely to immediately respond to a well-designed product and have better product recall in the future as they are driven down-funnel.

 The important thing here is that you’re building awareness, and making sure that your product is being featured first in order to grab users’ attention and pull them out of their scroll.

-Yes, our first tip was to lead with the brand or product, but incorporating a human element can grab attention and also doesn’t necessarily have to be in place of the brand or product, but an addition to it!
+Yes, you should lead with the brand or product, but incorporating a human element can grab attention and also doesn’t necessarily have to be in place of the brand or product, but an addition to it!

 Let’s pose two scenarios for an ad for an orchard: